Harish-Kiranum/fund-manager-service/README.md

 $ cd fund-manager-service
 $ mvn clean verify
 ```
-At this point you may want to import the project into your IDE.
-IntelliJ is recommended.
+At this point you may want to import the project into your IntelliJ.

 5. Start the service
     - #### via Maven